Search

 [Oahu:10 Maui:8 Kauai:8 Big Island:8]

-No island skimps on tourist activities and they all offer a similar selection – helicopter rides, boat tours, luau’s and the like.
+No island skimps on tourist activities, indeed there are many things to do in Hawaii – helicopter rides, boat tours, luau’s and the like.
 But Oahu’s infrastructure lends to some activities that are not found elsewhere – museums, a zoo, aquariums, a water park and Pearl Harbor.
 Kauai is famous for Napali coast boat trips during the summer.
 Maui has the best whale watching boat trips during the winter while the Big Island has the best fishing and of course Volcanoes National Park.
 But there are only a handful of activities that are unique to each island.

 Weather